zraso/Oystercard-2/README.md

 `How can you check an expression raises an error with RSpec?
 Why do you have to pass the code as a block to do this? --> FIND OUT`

 Objects | Messages

+`In order to pay for my journey
+As a customer
+I need my fare deducted from my card`

+Objects | Messages

+`In order to get through the barriers.
+As a customer
+I need to touch in and out.`

+Objects | Messages
+card    | touch_in, touch_out, in_journey?